jjamoull/GeoHealth/docs/CONTRIBUTOR.md

 `doc/issue-part-updated`

 In general, make sure you have only lower case and Hyphens-separeted word, use only one hyphen and do not put it at the end of the name.
-Use only alphanumeric character and try to make as descriptive and concive name as possible.
+Use only alphanumeric character and try to make as descriptive and concise name as possible.

 ### 2.3 Where does a branch shoud be placed